 Although yoga teacher training sounds like it is a requirement for yoga practitioners who want to venture yoga teaching, the truth is it is a typical type of training that aims to introduce in-depth yoga covering its philosophy, anatomy, asana, and proper execution to yoga practitioners and yogis.

-Yoga teacher trainings are available in a range of forms.
+Yoga teacher training are available in a range of forms.
 In terms of duration, they are classified as intensive which only runs for weeks or up to a month, or long which can last for up to a year but with classes running once to thrice a week.
 Regardless, these are accounted for in terms of the number of hours the trainee has spent.
-Between the two, intensive may be shorter-termed but since practitioners must attend classes five to seven days a week, the focus required and spent in it is far superior than in long yoga teacher trainings which meanwhile prioritize consistency.
+Between the two, intensive may be shorter-termed but since practitioners must attend classes five to seven days a week, the focus required and spent in it is far superior to in long yoga teacher training which meanwhile prioritizes consistency.
 Intensive training basically requires practitioners to totally neglect the world and plunge themselves into the whole concept of yoga.
-Long yoga teacher trainings, on the other hand, are designed to make yoga a normal part of every trainee’s life.
+Long yoga teacher training, on the other hand, are designed to make yoga a normal part of every trainee’s life.

 In some internationally acknowledged yoga teacher accreditors such as Yoga Alliance, 200 hours is the minimum required yoga teacher training duration but if you do not intend to teach Yoga after the training, then this should not matter.